peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 A secure delegation to nowhere MAY be provisioned if the keys used for signing in the child zone are known to the administrator of the parent zone.
-In the case where different child zones are known to exist in multiple, separately-administered namespaces, a secure delegation MUST NOT be used.
+In the case where differently-signed (or unsigned) child zones are known to exist in different namespaces, a secure delegation SHOULD NOT be used.

 The use of a delegation to nowhere in this document is described for the IN class only.
 Use of this mechanism in other classes is